danhetrick/simple/README.md

 Note that it's been said previously that `if` and `while` statements can't be nested.
 While that is true, there are ways around this limitation.
 Each subroutine can have their own, un-nested `if` and `while` statements;  so, you can have a `if` or `while` block that calls multiple subroutines, each with their own `if` and `while` statements.

 Here's an example.
-Let's write a program with a while loop that runs two other loops (contained in subroutines):
+Let's write a program with a `while` loop that runs two other `while` loops (contained in subroutines):

 	<subroutine name="first_loop">
 		local counter equals 1